 Time Investment: It may take a few months to build a following and complete the requirements to be eligible for the affiliate or partner programs of streaming platforms.
-You have to produce live streams consistently to grow your channel and keep your community of followers.
+You must produce live streams consistently to grow your channel and keep your community of followers.

 Potential Income: Game streamers12 with over a million subscribers can easily earn a six-figure monthly income.
 ChooxTV13, a top Filipino game streamer with 6.27M subscribers, has earned an estimate of PHP 370k for the last 30 days on Youtube alone.

 Tips for Beginners: You can stream games from your mobile phone using the Streamlabs app.
-You can also apply for partnership or affiliate programs of the streaming platforms to maximize the monetization of your channel.
+You can also apply for partnership or affiliate programs with streaming platforms to maximize the monetization of your channel.

 6. Create an App

 Creating a mobile app generates passive income through in-app purchases and advertisements.
 You have the option to charge a fee for every app download or make it free.
 App makers such as Appy Pie, GoodBarber, and AppsZero help you build an app even if you don’t have any programming background.
 You can also hire a developer team or programmer to build your app, but it may cost you a lot of money depending on its complexity.

 Pros: There are app builder tools available to create a customized app easily without coding.

 Cons: Creating an app may be costly and time-consuming without guaranteed returns.